 Where ONPP viewers got stuck

-The sign up process to become a Curvo customer is quite long.
+The sign up process to open an account is quite long.
 It's short compared to other financial products on the market, but it is longer than your typical consumer app.
 As such, many of the app downloads never completed the onboarding, and were stuck at different stages: